 2. Adopt soothing hues

 Rather than following colour trends, think about what hues you will find most soothing.
-Most people gravitate towards white, because it’s associated with purity and cleanliness.
+Most people gravitate towards white because it’s associated with purity and cleanliness.
 But avoid going for a harsh, stark white and opt instead for a warmer, creamier shade.
 For a bit of colour, light blues and greens are also known to create a calming, serene environment.
-If you prefer to have a cocoon-like environment for your bedroom, go for a darker colour which can feel intimate and cosy.
+If you prefer to have a cocoon-like environment for your bedroom, go for a darker colour that can feel intimate and cosy.

 A dark colour palette in a bedroom is a bold statement, but it can be alluring and cosy at the same time.